Nico-Merck/fluorescent-microplastic-detection/README.md

 ## License

-This project is licensed under the terms of the **Apache License 2.0**.
+This project is licensed under the terms of the **Apache-2.0 License**.
 See the [LICENSE](LICENSE) file for details.